← Back to Blog

 Assumes average 2K output tokens per call, mixed complexity distribution.

-Smart routing costs more than "all DeepSeek V3" because it uses premium models when needed — but it delivers substantially higher quality on complex tasks.
+Smart routing costs more than "all DeepSeek V4 Flash" because it uses premium models when needed — but it delivers substantially higher quality on complex tasks.

 Our Recommendations